-- 9th Grade -- World Geography / Study Skills (*)
+- 9th Grade -- World Geography / Study Skills*

-- 10th Grade -- World History (**)
+- 10th Grade -- World History**

-- 11th Grade -- United States History (**)
+- 11th Grade -- United States History**

-- 12th Grade -- Economics/Political Systems (**)
+- 12th Grade -- Economics/Political Systems**

-(**) Minimum Required by the state for graduation.
+**Minimum Required by the state for graduation.

-Each of the above core classes are offered in a variety of levels.
+Each of the above core classes are offered on a variety of levels.
 Students are encouraged to take classes at the highest level at which they can be successful.
 We encourage parents and students to talk to their teachers about their placement in Social Studies classes.

-Students that would like to take the above classes at the Advanced Placement (AP) level are encouraged to do so.
-However, it is important that both the student and parent understand that AP classes are college-level classes.
+Students that would like to take the courses listed above at the Advanced Placement (AP) level are encouraged to do so; however, it is important that both the student and parent understand that AP classes are college-level classes.
 Parkview High School offers every Advanced Placement Social Studies that the College Board has.
 As such, students have a wide variety of AP classes to choose from in Social Studies.

 - Social Studies Core Advanced Placement Class Descriptions